Q&A Guide for Non-Muslim Visitors during Ramadan

 Ramadan Kareem or Mubarak Ramadan are both polite greetings to use.

-During Ramadan, you may find cheaper flight and accommodation packages than other times of the year.
-Although now that Ramadan sits firmly during April, the peak tourism season for the UAE, this is no longer the case!
+During Ramadan, you may find cheaper flight and accommodation packages than at other times of the year.
+Although now that Ramadan sits firmly during March, the peak tourism season for the UAE, this is no longer the case!

 It is also an incredibly joyful time of year.
 The city comes alive in the evenings, and it truly is a time of joy and celebration for Muslims.